const-ae/glmGamPoi/README.md

 ![](man/figures/README-coefficientComparison-1.png)<!-- -->

-The inferred Beta coefficients and gene means agree well between the methods, however the overdispersion differs quite a bit. `DESeq2` has problems estimating some of the overdispersions and sets them to `1e-8`.
-`edgeR` only approximates the overdispersions which explains the variation around the overdispersions calculated with `glmGamPoi`.
+I am comparing the gene-wise estimates of the coefficients from all three methods.
+Points on the diagonal line are identical.
+The inferred Beta coefficients and gene means agree well between the methods, however the overdispersion differs quite a bit. `DESeq2` has problems estimating most of the overdispersions and sets them to `1e-8`. `edgeR` only approximates the overdispersions which explains the variation around the overdispersions calculated with `glmGamPoi`.

+## Scalability

+The method scales linearly, with the number of rows and columns in the dataset.
+For example: fitting the full `pbmc4k` dataset on a modern MacBook Pro in-memory takes ~1 minute and on-disk a little over 4 minutes.
+Fitting the `pbmc68k` (17x the size) takes ~73 minutes (17x the time) on-disk.
+Fitting that dataset in-memory is not possible because it is just too big: the maximum in-memory matrix size is `2^31-1 ≈ 2.1e9` is elements, the `pbmc68k` dataset however has nearly 100 million elements more than that.